Check the Infectious Disease Strategies page for the latest guidelines on ISLA's strategy, prevention, and management of infectious diseases.

 • 2 Varicella or documented history of disease

-Parents may get a legal exemption from the school law for medical reasons or conscientiously held beliefs.
+Parents may file a legal exemption from the Minnesota School Immunization Law for medical reasons or conscientiously held beliefs.
 Students not in compliance will be excluded from school.

-The following documents provide additional information on required immunizations and a form for you to complete and return to your school.
+The document links under Health Forms on this page provide additional information on required immunizations and a form for you to complete and return to your school.

 Vision and Hearing Screening